 Where to stay in Lauterbrunnen

-Lauterbrunnen offers a range of accommodation options.
-From camping grounds, to hotels and apartments, there is something to suit every budget.
+There are a range of Lauterbrunnen accommodation options.
+From camping grounds and hostels to hotels and apartments, there is something to suit every budget.

 How to get to Lauterbrunnen